commercetools/test-data/docs/guidelines/creating-new-model.md

 };
 ```

-Probably you have spotted the `postBuild` property in the Graphql config object.
+Probably you have spotted the `postBuild` property in the GraphQL config object.

-This is an optional one which we should only use if there are any dependencies among the data model fields.
+This is an optional and we should only use if there are any dependencies among the data model fields.
 In this case, `name` and `description` depend on the values from `nameAllLocales` and `descriptionAllLocales` but we don't know them in advance but only once the data model has been built.
 The `postBuild` callback allows to manipulate the built object before it's returned to the consumer.

 ## Testing